brooklyncentral/clocker/docs/swarm-cluster.md

 ### Overview
 With Clocker, you can easily deploy and manage Docker Swarm clusters.
 They are production-ready infrastructure with TLS and high-availability.

-Can also connect to existing infrastructure provisioned and managed externally, by specifying appropriate API endpoints.
+You can also connect to existing infrastructure provisioned and managed externally, by specifying appropriate API endpoints.

 ### Architecture
 ![Docker Swarm architecture]({{site.baseurl}}/assets/images/swarm-architecture.png)